COVID-19 (Coronavirus) Update: Learn More About Loyola Medicine Care During COVID-19.

 Exceptional Outcomes for Heart Transplant Patients since 1984

 Loyola Medicine offers the highest level of integrated, multidisciplinary care for advanced heart patients who are in need of a heart transplant.
-Loyola’s cardiology & heart surgery care is ranked among the top 50 in the country by U.S. News & World Report and is known for taking on the most challenging cases and providing follow-up care for hundreds of heart transplant patients.
+Loyola’s cardiology & heart surgery care is known for taking on the most challenging cases and providing follow-up care for hundreds of heart transplant patients.
 If you’ve been turned down by another transplant center, consider getting a second opinion at Loyola.

 A heart transplant, also called cardiac transplant or heart transplantation, is surgery to remove a damaged or diseased heart and replace it with a healthy donor heart.
 Preparation for a heart transplant is an extensive process and includes a detailed evaluation, a search for a donor heart, the transplant surgery and a recovery period.